top of page

 American Lake Veterans Administration gate

 I completed my pre-doctoral internship at the VA Puget Sound Health Care System, American Lake division.
-There, I worked with primary care physicians and was the first mental health professional many of the Veterans had ever worked with.
-I also worked in telemental health, providing online therapy to Veterans located throughout the state, as well as in the exemplary, CARF-accredited, multi-disciplinary pain clinic.
+There, I worked with primary care physicians as well as in the exemplary, CARF-accredited, multi-disciplinary pain clinic.

 For more about the way I work, see the Services and What is "A Rooted Life?" pages.